Benson2121/CSC311-Machine-Learning/Final Project/README.md

 - **data of birth**: Birth date of the student, when available.
 - **premium pupil**: Student’s eligibility for free school meals or pupil premium due to being financially disadvantaged, when available.

-## 4. PartA: Applying Existing Algorithms
+## 4. Part A: Applying Existing Algorithms

 In the first part of the project, you will implement and apply various machine learning algorithms you studied in the course to predict students’ correctness of a given diagnostic question.
 Review the course notes if you don’t recall the details of each algorithm.
 For this part, you will only be using the primary data: train_data.csv, sparse_matrix.npz, valid_data.csv, and test_data.csv.
 Moreover, you may use the helper functions provided in utils.py to load the dataset and evaluate your model.
 You may also use any functions from packages NumPy, Scipy, Pandas, and PyTorch.
 Make sure you understand the code instead of using it as a black box.